-175 - Principles of Chemistry - Principles of chemistry is for students who plan to take additional courses in chemistry.
-The course is an introduction to the chemist's description and use of light and matter in the context of larger issues such as for example astronomy, the greenhouse effect, and fats in our diet.
+215 - Principles of Chemistry - Principles of chemistry is for students who plan to take additional courses in chemistry.
+The course is an introduction to the chemist's description and use of light and matter in the context of larger issues such as astronomy, the greenhouse effect, and fats in our diet.
 Specific topics include the interaction of light and matter (spectroscopy), the structure of the atom and the atomic structure of matter, chemical bonds and intermolecular forces, and chemical descriptions of color and solubility, solution phenomena, thermodynamics, chemical equilibria, and kinetics.
-Prerequisites: CHEM 115 or placement into the course.
-All students intending to enroll in chemistry must take a placement exam in order to gain entrance into the appropriate course.
-Contact the department chair to arrange to take the placement examination.
+Prerequisite: CHEM 210 or placement into the course.
+All students intending to enroll in chemistry must be pre-placed into the appropriate course in order to gain entrance into the appropriate course.
+Contact the department chair to arrange for placement.
 Four hours.
 Schreiner.